PanosGian/SampleApp/README.md

 By selecting Open in the Menu bar, an openFile Dialog pops up tha prompt to provide an input file:
 The user can selecte a file from the /testData folder, and the file content populates a grid control on the left of the screen.
 There are tw types of files:
-a) A file with  a dataset from a single curve
+* A file with  a dataset from a single curve
-b) Files containining datasets with multiple curves The available curves are populated in a comboBox contol, showing on the bottom left side of the screen The selected curve from the VCombobox is plotted on the plotWindow on the right hand side of the screen
+* Files containining datasets with multiple curves
+The available curves are populated in a comboBox contol, showing on the bottom left side of the screen The selected curve from the VCombobox is plotted on the plotWindow on the right hand side of the screen